Aryan3212/review-it/README.md

 Note that you need `mongod` which is the MongoDB daemon service to run MongoDB locally.
 You can verify if it's running using the `mongosh` command which opens the MongoDB shell client.

-You will also need to setup a few environment variables:
+You will also need to setup a few environment variables, shown below is a skeleton of the .env file that needs to be created:

 ```